Most people little understand the toilet habits of snakes. The organ that allows a snake to poo and wee has several purposes, and ss concealed away.

 Bigger animals, especially ones that eat grass and leaves, tend to take longer.
-But what interested them was the fact that different snake species have the largest variation in digestion times, ranging from quite short to very long.
+But what interested them was the fact that different snake species have the largest variation in digestion times.
+Their study found that:

 - Gaboon vipers took 420 days

 This study looked at captive snakes which were fed on a regular schedule, so those snakes were holding onto all of that food, for all of that time.

 How Long After Eating Do Snakes Poop?

-The study above seems to suggest that some snakes poop at regular intervals, regardless of whether they’re eating or not.
+The study (above) seems to suggest that some snakes poop at regular intervals, regardless of whether they’re eating or not.
 But pet owners might suggest otherwise.

-This means that they don’t have to expend as much energy hunting for food when they could be doing something else more useful like mating.
+This means that they don’t have to expend as much energy hunting for food when they could be doing something else more useful, like mating.

 What Color Is Snake Poop?

 It’s white and almost looks like toothpaste, having the same consistency.
-Snakes produce urates because it means they lose less water, and won’t have to drink as much.
+Snakes produce urates because it means they lose less water and won’t have to drink as much.
 This can be a significant advantage in the wild.

-If you’ve ever seen lizard poo, it’s not dissimilar to that.
-However, the way that snake poop looks can vary.
+The way that snake poop looks can vary.
 Sometimes it looks as we’ve described, and other times it looks almost exactly like bird poo.

 Does Snake Poop Smell?

 Runny stools smell far more than solid ones, but even so, you’ll be able to smell when they go to the toilet.
-As a rule of thumb, there’s no animal whose poop doesn’t stink.
+It smells like normal poop and pee, although the smell does depend on your snake.

 The same applies if you have a ventilator, which can cause the unintended side effect of spreading the smell around the room.